How to Teach Irregular Past Tense Verbs

 Client will correctly use past tense verbs (irregular and regular) with at least 80% accuracy during unstructured conversational speech when discussing past events.

-Therapy Phases for Teaching Irregular Past Tense Verbs:
+Speech Therapy Activities for Irregular Past Tense Verbs:

 Use Before and After Pictures: